Fact Sheet: Israeli Government Support for the Extremist Temple Mount Movement

 November 04, 2015 IMEU

-Over the past decade, the messianic Temple Mount movement has grown rapidly, gravitating from the margins of Israeli society to the mainstream.
-Often couching their agenda in terms of civil rights and religious freedom, these Jewish extremists have been pressuring the Israeli government to force open for Jewish worship the historic Noble Sanctuary mosque complex in occupied East Jerusalem (known as the Temple Mount to Jews), the third holiest site in Islam and one of the most sensitive religious sites in the world, with the ultimate objective of building a Jewish temple where two ancient temples once stood.
+Since the early 2000s, the Temple Mount movement has grown rapidly, gravitating from the margins of Israeli society to the mainstream.
+Often couching their agenda in terms of civil rights and religious freedom, these messianic Jewish extremists have been pressuring the Israeli government to force open for Jewish worship the historic Noble Sanctuary mosque complex in occupied East Jerusalem (known as the Temple Mount to Jews), the third holiest site in Islam and one of the most sensitive religious sites in the world, with the ultimate objective of building a Jewish temple where two ancient temples once stood.

-While Prime Minister Benjamin Netanyahu claims he has no intention of changing the status quo in the Noble Sanctuary that has been in effect since Israel’s occupation of East Jerusalem began during the 1967 War, which allows non-Muslims to visit but not pray there, his cabinet and Likud party are filled with Temple Mount extremists, his government funds organizations whose openly declared goal is to build a Jewish temple in the Noble Sanctuary, and Israeli public schools teach Jewish children to yearn to do the same.
+While Prime Minister Benjamin Netanyahu claims he has no intention of changing the status quo in the Noble Sanctuary, his cabinet and Likud party are filled with Temple Mount extremists, his government funds organizations whose openly declared goal is to build a Jewish temple in the Noble Sanctuary, and Israeli public schools teach Jewish children to yearn to do the same

 The current Israeli government includes a number of Temple Mount extremists in senior ministerial posts who have been agitating for the imposition of Jewish-Israeli sovereignty over the Noble Sanctuary and the construction of a Jewish temple there, including: